bennybp/BPModule/dox/documenting.md

 Basically follow normal Doxygen standards.
 At the moment we suggest the following conventions to help keep the documentation concise:

-- Use `\copydoc function_name` when possible to avoid duplicating documentation
+- Use \verbatim\copydoc function_name\endverbatim when possible to avoid
+  duplicating documentation
 - Prefer after member documentation for very short documentation, e.g.
    ~~~{.cpp}
    int natoms_;///<The number of atoms